Date: Wednesday, Jan. 29, 2020

 Location: Co-located with IPPE 2020, Georgia World Congress Center

-The half-day event will examine macro trends influencing production over the next 12 months and beyond.
-If you’re working in poultry or feed production, you will not want to miss this forum for knowledge exchange.
+The half-day event examined macro trends influencing production over the next 12 months and beyond.

 - 2020 poultry and feed production outlook